vaikunthd/Earthquake-Forecasting/README.md

 - **Random Forest Regressor:** MSE = 0.2514, R² = 0.8471
 - **KNN Regressor:** MSE = 0.3168, R² = 0.8073

-Detailed results and visualizations can be found in the Jupyter Notebook.
+Detailed results and visualizations are available in the Jupyter Notebook.

 ## ⚠️ Limitations